StefanoAllesina/BSD-QBio3/tutorials/data_visualization/README.md

-# Data exploration and visualization
+# Data Wrangling and Visualization

-John Novembre
+Peter Carbonetto & John Novembre

 - loading large data sets using readr of tidyverse
 - dealing with missing data